 auth.userMustBeCreatedFirst- the user must exist in the database before they are allowed to login using an external auth provider.
 The default is false.

-FeatureHub currently supports OAuth2 as a protocol, and currently only one provider (Google).
+FeatureHub currently supports OAuth2 as a protocol, and currently two providers (Google, Azure).
 It is built in such a way that you can easily support others.

-oauth2.redirectUrl- In this case, this needs to be registered with Google.
+oauth2.redirectUrl- In this case, this needs to be registered with your OAuth provider as a web callback url.
 The actual url will depend on where you have installed it, and it only has to be visible to browsers in your organisation.

 adminUiUrlFailure- are links back to your running FeatureHub system and indicate where to go.
 FeatureHub will set a cookie with the necessary information to authenticate the user on success.